How to Survive Christmas: Reception

-Upon publication in 1986 the Northern Echo listed the volume as part of its critics choice list for Christmas.
+Upon publication in 1986, The Northern Echo listed the volume as part of its critics choice list for Christmas.
 In their review it was described as "a sceptical view" of the festive season.
 In contrast the Lincolnshire Echo described the book as "hilarious", as did the Daily Post.
 Advice from the book has been quoted in a range of other places including tips such as opening presents on Christmas afternoon, drunken pre-Christmas lunches, not inviting lonely guests, doing Christmas shopping solo, amongst others.
-In a 1990 review for Angels Rush In, which features excerpts from the book, How To Survive Christmas was described as Cooper's "most useful" work".
+In a 1990 review for Angels Rush In, which features excerpts from the book, How to Survive Christmas was described as Cooper's "most useful" work.

 The book was revised and reissued in 1998.
-Whilst the Telegraph & Argus found its humour "appealing", but the Hull Daily Mail was less positive in its regard, describing the book as "pointless" and that Cooper does "insubstantial better than many people".
+Whilst the Telegraph & Argus found its humour "appealing", but the Hull Daily Mail was less positive about it, describing the book as "pointless", while conceding that Cooper does "pointless and insubstantial better than many people".
 In 1999 The Guardian listed the book as a key work to read to help you prepare for Christmas.

 The book was reissued in 2007, although it was not updated for the release.
 In an interview to discuss the new edition, Cooper stated that her Christmases used to be a sea of plastic, but were now a sea of computer games; she also stated that she was a "great believer in a traditional Christmas".

-A new edition of the book is due to be published in November 2025.
+A new edition of the book was due to be published in November 2025.